-During field visit it is noted that only selective and circle herbicide spraying carried out.
+During field visit it was noted that only selective and circle herbicide spraying carried out.
 Soft grass and fern is maintained to minimize erosion during heavy rainfall.
 Erosion is also controlled through frond stacking along the contour to minimize the speed of the running surface water during heavy rainfall.
 It is also noted that silt pits are constructed at the road side to minimize erosion and surface run-off.
 Soil map is available at all the estate and scheme smallholder office.
+No peat soil.
+Soil analysis report dated 17/2/2014 No. 00797/BOEBAH, no peat or fragile soil.